WELCOME EVERYONE TO YEAR 6

 However, the best piece of advice I can give is simply this: don't worry.
 However big or scary the move might appear, our children are wonderfully resilient and resourceful.
 They will make it work!

-A recap on our fun and adventures last year
+A recap on the fun and adventures enjoyed the Red Wolves last year

 Getting Out and About